pbzona/viridity/README.md

 I'm open to adding more as I have a need, but feel free to either change them up in your own version by downloading Prism with additional language selections, or make a PR.

 Prism snippets also include a "copy-to-clipboard" feature, where if you hover on a code snippet, a copy button appears to its right.
-This button can be styled in the `_copy.scss` partial if you decide to use it.
+This button can be styled in the `_prism.scss` partial if you decide to use it.

 If you want to cut down the bundle size, which is currently about 30kB, you can also download your own selection from the [PrismJS site](https://prismjs.com/download.html), choose only the ones you need, and replace the respective files in `assets/`.

 ## Development

 I run my sites on Ghost because the theme system is just insanely fun to work with.
 If you want to mess with my theme (or create your own), I recommend starting [here](https://docs.ghost.org/docs/install-local).
-Peep is compatible with Ghost v1.19, and has been tested up to Ghost v1.25, so be sure to upgrade your local installation before running it.
+Viridity is compatible with Ghost v1.19, and has been tested up to Ghost v1.25, so be sure to upgrade your local installation before running it.

 ### Styles

-Peep uses SCSS within the `sass/` directory, which gets compiled into a `style.css` file within `assets/css/`.
+Viridity uses SCSS within the `sass/` directory, which gets compiled into a `style.css` file within `assets/css/`.

 To run a development mode that watches for changes, compiles them, and applies them to your site in real time, run `npm run sass:watch`.
 If you make changes you want to keep, you can build a production ready stylesheet (compiled, prefixed, minified) by running `npm run css:build`.